PoliticsDisinformation Desk

 “They're not even really trying to win Black voters," he said.
 "What they are trying to do is to try to get Black voters to stay at home.
 It's a very cynical strategy.
 It's a very anti-Black strategy to try to get us to just lean into our grievances, to lean into frustrations."

-While many of the photos of Trump with Black men clearly appear to be AI-generated, Albright says the fake images leave a lasting impression.
+While many of the photos of Trump with Black men clearly appear to be AI-generated, Albright says the fake images aren't meant to convince anyone they're real.
+Instead, he said, they're meant to leave a lasting, albeit false, impression about Black male voters.

 “There is this notion that Black men are ripe for the taking.
 That if you send enough information to Black men, enough negative information, maybe enough information around a Black woman shouldn't be able to lead, enough misogyny then you can get a certain segment of Black men to sit on the sidelines,” Albright said.